snowplow/scala-maxmind-iplookups/README.md

 This is a Scala wrapper for the MaxMind [Java Geo-IP] [java-lib] library.
 The main benefits of using this wrapper over directly calling the Java library from Scala are:

-1. **Easier to setup/test** - the SBT project definition automatically pulls down the latest MaxMind Java code and `GeoLiteCity.dat` file
+1. **Easier to setup/test** - the SBT project definition automatically pulls down the latest MaxMind Java code and `GeoLiteCity.dat`
 2. **Better type safety** - the MaxMind Java library is somewhat null-happy.
 This wrapper uses `Option[]` boxing wherever possible
 3. **Better performance** - as well as or instead of using MaxMind's own caching (`GEOIP_MEMORY_CACHE`), you can also configure an LRU (Least Recently Used) cache of variable size